Update #1: Singing, the Church, and COVID-19

 I’m About to Dash Your Hopes…Sorry

 There have been a couple of articles floating around discussing findings from two researchers in Munich that have described singing as a safe activity.
-One of those articles, linked below, is a short synopsis in German.
-If you open the link in Chrome, you can translate it into English.
+A few of the blog posts and articles that have referenceed this hopeful-sounding pronouncement are linked below.

 The original document, also in German, can be found here: